top of page

 sunrise over Moraine Park campground

-My recent fishing trip to Colorado started in Fairplay, but then continued to Estes Park, within the Rocky Mountain National Park (RMNP).
-For this portion of the trip, we decided to go full-adventure mode and stay in the Moraine Park campground within striking distance of the Big Thompson River, commonly known as the ‘Big T’.
-This water is so close you could probably walk to it from the campground, but we were packing a lot of gear and opted to drive down to one of the many parking areas/pull offs along Fern Lake Road just south of the campground.
+My recent fishing trip to Colorado started in Fairplay, and then continued to Estes Park, within the Rocky Mountain National Park (RMNP).
+For this portion of the trip, we decided to stay in the Moraine Park campground within striking distance of the Big Thompson River, commonly known as the ‘Big T’.
+This water is so close to the campground that you could walk to it from your campsite, but opted to drive down to one of the many parking areas/pull offs along Fern Lake Road just south of the campground to easy the burden of carrying a good bit of gear.

 Fishing for trout in Moraine Park

-The ‘Big T’ moniker belies the characteristics of this section of the water within Moraine Park.
+One has to wonder why this water is nicknamed the ‘Big T’, particularly within Moraine Park.
 Between the Cub Lake and Fern Lake trailheads, the river was rarely more than 10 – 12 feet wide, and not very deep.
-Although the water was largely hemmed in by fencing to discourage large game access, we witnessed plenty of tracks from four-legged interlopers and even came across a family of Mule deer camped out in the high grasses.
+In this section, the water is largely hemmed in by fencing to discourage large game access, but that did not deter the four-legged interlopers as we witnessed plenty of tracks - even coming across a family of Mule deer camped out in the high grasses.
 We also found ourselves doing a bit of bushwhacking to get to certain parts of the water in this section.

 fishing the 'Big T' in Moraine Park

-As such, we found quite a bit of water that did not seem to have much pressure, given how willingly the fish pounced our flies.
-We hooked up a good number of brookies and browns on elk hair caddis and a two-fly set up comprising a floating ant trailing behind a parachute hopper, royal wullf or elk hair caddis.
+But the effort was worth it as we found quite a bit of water that did not seem to have much pressure, given how willingly the fish pounced our flies.
+We hooked up a good number of brookies and browns on elk hair caddis, as well as a tandem of two dries - comprising a floating ant trailing behind a parachute hopper, royal wullf or elk hair caddis.

 'Big T' brookie hooked on an ant pattern